 Please do not ignore this safety alert.
 Your Microsoft System Has Been Compromised.
 If you close this page before calling us, your computer access will be disabled to prevent further damage and your data from being stolen.

 In this case you see that message, know that your screen will look like its locked, but that is just a presumption.
 What is actually being locked is the browser itself.
-Furthermore, the tab at the top will be changed to say something like Microsoft.
+Furthermore, the tab at the top will be changed to say something like Microsoft or maybe Apple.
 You could get bombarded with pop-ups, redirects and new windows of your browser opening and doing the same.
 Clicking somewhere on the page should disable your cursor or you could select text depending on the browser.